NCAA Division III men's tennis championships

 The NCAA Division III Men's Tennis Championship is an annual men's college tennis national collegiate championship sponsored by the National Collegiate Athletic Association (NCAA) for teams in Division III.
 Team, individual, and doubles championships are awarded each year.

 UC Santa Cruz and Kalamazoo are the most successful men's Division III programs, with seven team titles each.

-Denison are the reigning team national champions, winning their first title in 2025.
+Chicago are the reigning team national champions, winning their third title in 2026.

 History

 The championship first began in 1976 after the NCAA divided its membership into its current three-division system in 1973–74.
 The national championship rounds are contested annually in May.